25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 While your baby may not be able to see very far, very clearly yet, there’s one thing she does love – your face!

-Laying on your back and placing your baby on your chest, gives your baby a new perspective on tummy time (and gives YOU a great chance for cuddles!).
+Laying on your back and placing your baby on your chest, gives your baby a new perspective on tummy time (and gives YOU a great chance for cuddle time!).

 8. Lay baby on his/her back and touch different body parts – naming them or making a fun noise as you touch them